 Magnetic Declination Formula

-D = MB - TB
+D = TB - MB

 Variables:

-• D is the magnetic declination (degrees)
+• D is the magnetic declination (degrees; positive = East, negative = West)

 • MB is the magnetic bearing (degrees)